baran-tas/COMP208GroupProject/PersonalandProfessionalPages/PersonalandProfessionalPages.md

 - **Personal Account Endpoints:**
   - **Basket and Order Management:**
-    - Make an appropriate POST API endpoint for adding items to shopping basked.
+    - Make an appropriate POST API endpoint for adding items to shopping basket.
     - Make an appropriate GET API endpoint for retrieving the current basket data.
     - Make an appropriate POST API endpoint for placing an order for the items in the basket.
     - Make an appropriate GET API endpoint for retrieving the order history.